emberjs/website/source/blog/2018-04-27-the-emberjs-times-issue-44.md

 Some big things are happening over the next few weeks for The Guides!
 A new app will be launching soon!
 [Chris Manson](https://github.com/mansona) has been working on this project since November, together with a few other contributors.
-Many others have been dreaming of it for years.
+Many have been dreaming of it for years.
 The main difference is that The Guides have been coverted to an Ember app (instead of a Ruby app), making it easier for new people to contribute and for the team to maintain.
 And, because of [prember](https://github.com/ef4/prember), it's SEO-friendly!
-Deprecation for the old guides app is happening [here](https://github.com/emberjs/guides#notice-this-repository-is-deprecated).
+Deprecation of the old guides app is happening [here](https://github.com/emberjs/guides#notice-this-repository-is-deprecated).
 Very soon, Pull Requests and Issues will be frozen, and contributions to The Guides will continue in one of two new repositories.
 The WIP [guides-app](https://github.com/ember-learn/guides-app) is the Ember app that will control layout and functionality, while [guides-source](https://github.com/ember-learn/guides-source) contains the written content in the form